h-okahara/h-okahara.github.io/_pages/about.md

 # Education
 ---
-    - Ph.D in Science, Tokyo University of Science, 2025 - Present
 - M.S. in Science, Tokyo University of Science (2025)
 - B.S. in Science, Tokyo University of Science (2023)